OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 the countries listed here: https://europa.eu/about-eu/countries/index\_en.htm

-Guest:

-a person who buys an item without having an Envato Market account.

 Handling fee:

 the fee buyers may pay when using a payment method other than Envato credits.